Saturday, 12 June 2010

 I asked him whether he was collecting snails, but he said no, he was after mushrooms – girolles and cèpes in particular.
 He showed us his finds, which were not many, as he had just arrived from Bergerac in his car.

 After that the way was long and uneventful.
-We crossed the GR at right angles as it headed off on another tortuous detour, and an hour later met it again coming back, and joined it.
+We crossed the GR at right angles as it headed off on another tortuous detour, and an hour later met it again coming back, at which point joined it.

 We were getting close to Bergerac and I was fading badly.
 Luckily the way was somewhat downhill until we came to the main road (the N21), where we sat in the gutter for an unrestful swig of water.